18mukeshram/purple-merit-user-management/README.md

-## Purple Merit – Mini User Management System
+## Mini User Management System

-A production-ready Mini User Management System built as part of the Purple Merit Technologies – Backend Developer Intern final assessment.
+Backend Developer Intern Assessment – Purple Merit Technologies

-This project demonstrates secure authentication, role-based authorization, clean backend architecture, and cloud deployment with a minimal React frontend for integration proof.
+This project is a production-oriented Mini User Management System built to demonstrate secure backend design, authentication, role-based authorization, and deployment readiness.

+The focus of this implementation is backend correctness and security, with a minimal frontend used purely to validate API behavior and access control.

-## 🚀 Live Links
+## 🔗 Live Deployment

 Frontend (Vercel):
 https://purple-merit-user-management.vercel.app